lenablechmann/tic-tac-toe-AI/README.md

 - minimax is pretty hard to understand if you don't understand graphs, so that led me down the graphs rabbit hole and AI articles + courses; Whcih in turn ate up more of the project's time than it was necessary
 - jest testing builds upon exporting of JS modules, which clashes with the revealing module pattern.
 Atm I will prioritize using the module pattern, and manually export the functions into test files.
 My goal with this project is to learn the revearing module pattern.
 - console.log + debugger; before return statements is an excellent combination for debugging recursion
 - the very first turn lags a bit, due to a bigger game tree.
-It can be improved upon by lowering the initial depth and/or adding alpha beta pruning, but as of now the current implementation is good enough
+It can be improved upon by lowering the initial depth and/or adding alpha beta pruning.
+Changed initial depth to aid the UX.